Do Language Models Exhibit the Same Cognitive Biases in Problem Solving as Human Learners?: Problem Generation Method

 \subsection{Generation Pipeline}

-We propose a general, but simple, problem generation pipeline, described in this section and later applied in \cref{sec:experiments}.
-It proceeds in four steps: (i) sampling the problem structure, (ii) obtaining a mental model by instantiating the structure with properties, (iii) transforming the mental model into templated natural language, and, finally, (iv) correcting spelling errors and awkward phrasings in the templated text using an instruction-tuned LLM. \cref{fig:generation-pipeline} illustrates the full pipeline.
+We propose a simple problem generation pipeline, described in this section and later applied in \cref{sec:experiments}.
+It proceeds in four steps: (i) sampling the (linear) problem structure, (ii) obtaining a mental model by instantiating the structure with properties, (iii) transforming the mental model into templated natural language, and, finally, (iv) correcting linguistic errors and awkward phrasings in the templated text using an instruction-tuned LLM. \cref{fig:generation-pipeline} illustrates the full pipeline. \cref{sec:related-methods} discusses related approaches.

+\paragraph{(i) Problem structure generation. } Our pipeline supports sequences of predicates under the following regular language, which is sufficient for the hypotheses we are testing: \resizebox{\linewidth}{!}{